 “Dusting and vacuuming are essential to keeping your home clean—and healthy,” says Fierman.
 “At different points over the weekend, dust tabletops, bookcases, and other areas where dust naturally gathers.”
 By tackling tasks separately, you’ll never feel as though you’re spending half a day cleaning.
 In fact, depending on the size of your home, this task could take you as little as 20 minutes.

 Before you vacuum, check the dust bag to make sure it doesn’t need changing.
 Start with rugs and carpeting, and move furniture as needed to hit all parts of the room.
 Make sure you pay extra attention to high-traffic areas.

 “On Sunday morning, simply put away laundry from the morning before if you have not already done so,” recommends Fierman.
 Now you have clean clothes for the week ahead and an entire morning to enjoy.
 The last thing you want is to leave a long list of chores to get done on a lazy Sunday.

-By Sunday evening, take time to declutter: “Start with kids’ toys, kitchen items, bath accessories, reading material, unopened mail, and personal items.
+By Sunday evening, take time to declutter.
+“Start with kids’ toys, kitchen items, bath accessories, reading material, unopened mail, and personal items.
 Sort items for recycling and such, but don’t overdo it,” says Fierman.
-“You’ll want to leave time for leisurely Sunday afternoon activities and a relaxing evening.
+“Leave time for leisurely Sunday afternoon activities and a relaxing evening.
 While preparing Sunday’s supper, toss any leftovers that are past their prime.”

 Follow all these simple steps, and you’ll have a tidy home to start the week fresh, without taking an entire day to do chores.